CS207-AP/Eye-Blink-Input/README.md

 # Eye-Blink-Input
-An siftware based human computer interface for quadriplegics and people with disabled limbs.
+An software based human computer interface for quadriplegics and people with disabled limbs.